euwbah/musescore-xen-tuner/README.md

 ## How to: export MIDI/MPE

+> [!WARNING]
-> ⚠️ This feature is still a work in progress.
+> This feature is still a work in progress.
 The generated microtonal .mid file does contain proper MPE MIDI messages and plays back correctly when imported directly into Pianoteq standalone.
 However, I haven't found a nice simple way to import this MPE MIDI data directly into a DAW.
-It seems like DAWs don't implement MPE import/export.
+It seems like DAWs don't implement the import/export of MIDI files containing MPE data...

 MPE is a specification building on top of the MIDI 1.0 standard which allows for polyphonic pitch bend, which this plugin relies on to export microtonal pitch offsets of up to 15 notes per staff.